ellennickles/xphoto-s23/week11/README.md

 - Computation is not a required element for the final project.
 Choose the tools that make the most sense for your project.
 - Final projects can be collaborations with anyone in any class.
+If you are collaborating with a partner or group, everyone is still expected document their work.
 - Final projects can be one part of a larger project integrated with a different class.
 - Keeping things simple and small in scope is a plus.
 If your project idea is